Ai-Quest88/pocket-penny-wizard/docs/marketing-plan.md

 ### Positioning Strategy

 #### Brand Positioning Statement
-"Pocket Penny Wizard is the intelligent personal finance platform built specifically for Australians who want to take control of their financial future without the complexity and manual effort of traditional tools."
+"Finsight is the intelligent personal finance platform built specifically for Australians who want to take control of their financial future without the complexity and manual effort of traditional tools."

 #### Key Positioning Pillars